 Dimensions: 85 x 85 x 28 inches | Shape: Circle | Water Capacity: 290 gallons | Number of Jets: 170 | Maximum Occupancy: 6 people | Maximum Temperature: 104 degrees

 Faux greywood look

 If you want to relax as a larger group, your best option is to go with the Greywood Deluxe model from Intex.
-This large inflatable hot tub can fit up to six adults and comes with six filter cartridges to make sure that your hot tub will run efficiently.
-The sides create a modern look and the 170 water jets will make sure that no one is left without a relaxing massage.
+This large inflatable hot tub can fit up to six adults and comes with six filter cartridges to ensure that your hot tub will run efficiently.
+The sides create a modern look, and the 170 water jets will give everyone a relaxing massage.